 Incorporated in 1989, New Dance Alliance (NDA) is an arts service organization whose mission is to actively promote emerging forms of innovative dance, music, video, and interdisciplinary performance.
 NDA’s initial aims were to support an artistic community which has limited institutional resources, and to provide that community with increased opportunities to share experimental works with the public.
+NDA’s legacy of services to artists and audiences began almost three decades ago, when Karen Bernard opened up her Tribeca loft as a low- cost rehearsal space.
+From those first moments, its programs have grown organically and in direct response to artists and audiences.
 Today, NDA’s goals remain deeply rooted in those founding principles and have expanded in response to current artistic challenges and goals.
 NDA’s programming fosters artists and audiences through annual events, retreats, educational panels and performances.
-Our programs include Performance Mix Festival, LiftOff, Residency and Workshop program, NDA Low-Cost and Free Rehearsal Space, Karen Bernard/Solo.
+Our programs include Performance Mix Festival, LiftOff Residency and Workshop, NDA Low-Cost Rehearsal Space, and Karen Bernard/Solo.

 New Dance Alliance Performance Mix Festival, Dana Michel, photo by Maxyme Delisle